Kallangur

 Population growth drivers in Kallangur are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Kallangur's population is approximately 23,389 as of November 2025.
-This figure represents an increase of 1,640 people, a 7.5% rise from the 2021 Census which reported a population of 21,749.
-The change is inferred using ABS's estimated resident population of 23,364 as of June 2024 and an additional 162 validated new addresses since the Census date.
-This results in a population density ratio of 2,112 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Kallangur's 7.5% growth since the census is within 1.4 percentage points of the national average (8.9%), indicating strong growth fundamentals.
-Natural growth contributed approximately 41.2% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.
+Kallangur's population is around 23,516 as of Feb 2026.
+This reflects an increase of 1,767 people since the 2021 Census, which reported a population of 21,749 people.
+The change is inferred from the estimated resident population of 23,364 from the ABS as of June 2024 and an additional 208 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,124 persons per square kilometer.
+Kallangur's growth rate of 8.1% since census positions it within 1.8 percentage points of the national average (9.9%).
+Population growth was primarily driven by natural growth contributing approximately 41.2%.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort released in 2023 using a base year of 2022.
-Future population projections indicate significant growth in the top quartile of Australian statistical areas, with Kallangur expected to increase by 6,995 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 29.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections for each age cohort.
+By 2041, a significant population increase is forecast, with Kallangur expected to expand by 6,995 persons based on the latest annual ERP population numbers, reflecting an increase of 29.1% in total over the 17 years.

 Frequently Asked Questions - Population